-This map satisfies (Var 1) to (Var 4) since they holds for $\ms{F}=K_Y$.
+This map satisfies (Var 1) to (Var 4) since they hold for $\ms{F}=K_Y$.
 Taking the adjunction, we have a homomorphism $f^+(\ms{F})\rightarrow f^!(\ms{F})$.
-Let us show that this is an isomorphism by induction.
 When $Y$ is a point, this is easy.
 Let $s\in Y$ be a closed point, and consider the following diagram:

 By the compatibility of trace map by base change, the following diagram is commutative

 By (the dual of) smooth base change \ref{smbcforopenimm}, the right vertical homomorphism is an isomorphism, and by the point case, the bottom horizontal homomorphism is an isomorphism as well.
 Thus by \cite[1.3.11]{AC}, the claim follows.